kdschlosser/pyWinProcess/README.md

 I have done my very best to make this module as easy to use as possible.
 If you only want a module to handle Windows processes without all of the "fluff" this is what you are looking for.
-If there is something you want me to add please feel fre to submit an issue requesting me to add it.
+If there is something you want me to add please feel free to submit an issue requesting me to add it.
 I have become extremely familiar with how to make pure python Windows API interfaces.

 This module allows you to perform the following.